harrisj/tweequality/README.md

 3. Run `ruby analyze_gender.rb`.
 This will dump a file `tweets/retweeted_users.csv` that is the result of its attempts to guess the genders of accounts you have retweeted.
 4. Hand-edit the retweeted_users.csv file to correct gender guesses if you want to.
 5. Then run `ruby analyze_retweets.rb` and it'll dump some CSV files

+## Example Files

+If you want, I have attached the output from my own history in the `example_files` directory.
+There are three files:

+* expanding.csv - when the window is expanded outwards to be larger and larger
+* sliding.csv - when the 100-tweet window slides over the timeline
+* sample.csv - building random samples of 100 tweets from across the over timeline